-4.2 Risk Analysis
+5.2 Risk Analysis

 We have carried out a qualitative assessment of each potential landslide hazard and of the consequences to property should the landslide hazard occur.
-On this basis, the qualitative risks to property have been determined.
-The terminology adopted for this qualitative assessment is in accordance with Table A1 given in Appendix A. Based on the above, the assessed risk to property is Very Low, which would be considered 'acceptable' in accordance with the criteria given in Reference 1.
+Based on the above, the qualitative risks to property have been determined.
+The terminology adopted for this qualitative assessment is in accordance with Table A1 given in Appendix A. Our assessment indicates that during and following the proposed works, the risk to property will vary between Very Low and Low, which would be considered 'acceptable' in accordance with the criteria given in Reference 1.

 We have also used the indicative probabilities associated with the assessed likelihood of instability to calculate the risk to life.
-Typical temporal, vulnerability, evacuation and special factors have been adopted resulting in an assessed risk to life for the person most at risk of less than about 10-6.
+Temporal, vulnerability, spatial and evacuation factors have been adopted and during and following the works, the risk to life for the person most at risk is less than about 10-6.
 This would be considered to be 'acceptable' in relation to the criteria given in Reference 1.

-4.3 Risk Assessment
+5.3 Risk Assessment

 It must be recognised that, due to the many complex factors that can affect a site, the subjective nature of a risk analysis, and the imprecise nature of the science of geotechnical engineering, the risk of instability for a site and/or development cannot be completely removed.
-It is, however, essential that risk be reduced to at least that which could be reasonably anticipated by the community in everyday life.
+It is, however, essential that risk be reduced to at least that which could be reasonably anticipated by the community in everyday life and that landowners are made aware of reasonable and practical measures available to reduce risk as far as possible.